 Understanding Prevention Techniques

 One of the major focus areas of the Bloodborne Pathogens class is prevention and the techniques that ensure prevention of transmission.
 Both OSHA and the CPR Heart Center operate from the belief that prevention is always better than cure.
-The CPR Heart Center has designed this class to align with the plan and guidelines required by OSHA.
+The CPR Heart Center has designed this class to align with the plan and guidelines required by OSHA for cognitive online training.
 These guidelines break down into five categories covered in the class as follows:

 • Work Practices – the focus of work practices is learning the safety protocols for proper sanitization and disposal of biohazardous material, including medical equipment, needles, sharps as well as the appropriate concentrations of bleach to be used in killing bacteria and viruses on exposed surfaces.